 The Clayton RFC purposely chose not to reach out to the community, members, or fans until this point.
 The club’s Board of Directors aimed to prove that they could raise the bulk of the funds before reaching out to members and fans closest to the program.
 The goal was to save the group to push efforts over the top as opposed to having them kick start efforts and then have to wait well over a year before construction began.

 To help assist with the final Phase 1 push, the Clayton RFC has created a campaign through FundRazr.
-Anyone interested in donating to the cause can can you buy Lyrica from canada follow this link for further details.
+Anyone interested in donating to the cause can buy provigil in south africa follow this link for further details.
 Donations of all sizes are accepted.
 The club has also set up incentive levels that come with special club gifts as a token of gratitude for your donations.
 Anyone is welcome to donate to the Johnston County Rugby Park.
 Whether you are a member of the Clayton RFC, a friend of the club, a citizen of Johnston County, a fan of rugby, or someone that believes in the power of building strong communities.

 The Clayton Rugby Football Club is a 501(c)3 non-profit public charity and all donations are tax deductible.